 We’ve talked quite a bit lately about how Google is positioning itself as the transactional layer of the web.
 Travelers can book flights and hotels, order food, and even book appointments with service businesses such as barbershops right from the search results page by clicking business URLs.
 Aside from your primary website link, other types of quality links are available to your business.
 This may include a virtual care link for telehealth appointments and another appointment link type.

 Now, retailers can add a ‘Place an Order’ link to their Google My Business (now known as Google Business Profile) listing to help customers take action.
 These links appear on Google Search or Maps.

 How can retail brands add the ‘Place an Order’ button?

-If you have fewer than five locations, you can add this link to your business listing yourself.
+If you have a single location or fewer than five locations, you can add this link to your business listing yourself.
 However, multi-location business owners will find that this feature is still in beta and is invite-only.

 Image source: Google My Business

 Should our retail brand add the ‘Place an Order’ button?

 E-commerce adoption has spiked due to COVID-19 and customers are looking for ways to easily, quickly make purchases online.
 In fact, e-commerce as a percentage of overall retail doubled in March and April 2020 compared to the same period a year prior, according to Mastercard, who stated, “More money was spent online in the U.S. during that period than the last 12 Cyber Mondays combined.”